MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-In presentation format, values of unrecognized keys should be represented in wire format, using decimal escape codes (e.g. \255) when necessary.
+In presentation format, values of unrecognized keys SHALL be represented in wire format, using decimal escape codes (e.g. \255) when necessary.

+Elements in presentation format MAY appear in any order.

 ## SVCB RDATA Wire Format